Category

 Dentsu Inc.

-DENTSU SOKEN INC .'s "Active Learning: What About This?
-Research Institute" was established in October 2015 ahead of the full-scale introduction of active learning in school education.
-The institute provides know-how applicable to active learning, which aims to cultivate versatile abilities for identifying and solving problems independently and applying them in the real world.
-It is committed to supporting the "activation of learning."
+DENTSU SOKEN INC.'s "Active Learning: What About This?"
+Laboratory was established in October 2015 in anticipation of the full-scale introduction of active learning in school education.
+The laboratory provides know-how applicable to active learning, which aims to cultivate versatile abilities enabling students to independently identify and solve problems for real-world application, and is committed to supporting the "activation of learning."

-This series features columns by researcher Nadezhda Kirillova and dialogues with Professor Masashi Okuma, who is also a member of the institute, and other members.
+This series features columns by researcher Nadezhda Kirillova and dialogues with Professor Masashi Okuma, a member of the institute, and other members.

-This installment's theme is the "Creative Test (CR Test)".
+This installment focuses on the "Creative Test (CR Test)."
 Conducted by Dentsu Inc. for employee training for over 30 years, this test has also contributed to discovering creators within the company.
-The "slightly unusual problems" unique to the CR Test remain deeply etched in the memories of many examinees.
-While exploring the relationship between the CR Test and active learning, we examine the importance of "questions without answers".
+The "slightly unusual problems" unique to the CR Test have left a deep impression on many test-takers.
+While exploring the relationship between the CR Test and active learning, we examine the importance of "questions without definitive answers."

 Professor Okuma, along with Dentsu Inc.'s Miyako Ito and Yu Kato, who have been involved with the CR Test for many years, discuss the CR Test and active learning.
-The session was facilitated by Dentsu Research Institute researcher Nadezhda Kirillova.
+The session was facilitated by researcher Nadezhda Kirillova.

 ブレイブ室長・大熊氏、電通・伊藤氏、キリーロバ氏、加藤氏

-Creating tests with no right answers for 30 years
+Creating tests without correct answers for 30 years

-Nadezhda: I've taken the CR Test myself, but even within the company, hardly anyone knows how it was created or the behind-the-scenes stories, so I'm really looking forward to today.
+Nadezhda: I've taken the CR Test myself, but even within the company, few know how it was created or the behind-the-scenes stories, so I'm really looking forward to today.

-Ito: As the HR side's administrative office, I've been involved in discovering and nurturing creative talent, and have been involved with the CR Test for about 30 years.
-I don't create the CR Test questions alone; I consult with the Creative Directors in charge of development at the Creative Bureau, where Mr. Kato was based.
+Ito: As part of the HR side's administrative office, I've been involved in discovering and nurturing creative talent, and I've been involved with the CR Test for about 30 years.
+I don't create the CR Test questions alone; I consult with the Creative Directors in charge of development within the Creative Bureau, including Mr. Kato.

-Kato: I spent a long time in the creative field, working as a copywriter for about 13 years.
-After that, I spent 20 years in various roles developing and evaluating young talent on the front lines.
-Now I'm in the Development Department, responsible for training programs.
+Kato: I have extensive experience in the creative field, including about 13 years as a copywriter.
+After that, I spent 20 years working in various departments focusing on nurturing and evaluating young talent.
+Now, I'm in the Development Department handling training programs.

 Okuma: You two are remarkable.
-Together, you've supported Dentsu Inc.'s creative personnel for nearly 30 years.
+You've supported Dentsu Inc.'s creative personnel for nearly 30 years.

 Naja: I've also benefited greatly from your guidance.
 Professor Okuma, could you please explain active learning again?